• Skip to main content

 All of the food was delicious.
 The chicken was the best I've had in months.
 I could barely finish it all.

-The cloth napkins were actually mini-aprons, which gave plenty of surface area for wiping my hands given the eating was done by hand.
+The cloth napkins were mini-aprons, giving plenty of surface area for wiping my hands, given that the eating was done by hand.

 Damn fine chicken kababs

-The funny thing was I was no more satiated after the meal then lots of other Indian dishes I enjoyed over the preceding 7 weeks.
+The funny thing was I was no more satiated after the meal than lots of other Indian dishes I enjoyed over the preceding seven weeks.

-It reminded me I can be as truly satisfied with a $2 malai kofta (potato/cheese dumpling in gravy) on the rooftop of humble Carpe Diem in McLeod Ganj as a fancy restaurant in a 5-star hotel.
+It reminded me I could be as delighted with a $2 malai kofta (potato/cheese dumpling in gravy) on the rooftop of humble Carpe Diem in McLeod Ganj as a fancy restaurant in a 5-star hotel.

 • Share